Ninjalah/SaibaRobo/README.md

     * **If successful charge**: Hits player for massive damage, player is knocked back.
     * **If unsuccessful charge (hits wall before player)**: Is stunned for multiple turns, takes minor damage.
     * **After any charge**: Picks a random omnidirectional vector and charges again.
+  * **If dies while charging**: Explodes, dealing damage to any player/monsters in near vicinity.